 SI.No.
-Activity Nodal Responsibility Time Limit 1 Orientation meeting of State Govt. officials M/o SJ&E and NIRD 20.3.2010 2 Receipt of proposals from State Govts.
+Activi ty Nodal Responsibility Time Limit 1 Orientation meeting of State Govt.
+M/o SJ&E and NIRD Within one month of officials selection of new

+States 2 Receipt of proposals from State Govts.
 State Govts.
-25.3.2010 3 Sanction of Central assistance towards gap-filling component by the M/o SJ&E of Central assistance M/o SJ&E March/April, 2010 4 i) First meeting of the State-level Steering- cum-Monitoring Committee to lay down State-specific guidelines for preparation of Village Plans State Govts.
-15.4.2010 ii) Issue of State-specific guidelines followed by orientation of District and Block level functionaries 30.4.2010

-5 Orientation of Gram Panchayat/Village level functionaries Distt.
-Panchayat, DRDA and District-level Technical Resource Support Institution 15.5.2010 6 Benchmark Survey of selected Villages State Govt.
-15.6.2010 7 Preparation of Village Plan by the Gram Panchayat and its transmission to the Block Panchayat Gram Panchayat 30.6.2010 8 Appraisal/Consolidation of Village Plan by the Block Panchayat Block Panchayat 31.7.2010 9 Consideration of Village Plans by the District Panchayat and transmission of broad District Plan to the State level District Panchayat 31.8.2010 10 Approval of the State-level Steering-cum- Monitoring Committee on the District level consolidated plans State Govt.
-15.9.2010 11 District Panchayat to accord final approval to the Village Plans, after incorporating advice of the State-level Steering-cum- Monitoring Committee District Panchayat 30.9.2010 12 Implementation of gap-filling component State Govt. and Upto 31.3.2011 13 Convergent implementation of existing schemes Panchayati Raj Instituions involved in implementation of the scheme From 2010-11 onwards (normally, upto 2012-13) 14 Achievement of targets under the Schemes mentioned in SI.No.
-13 -do- By the target date laid down in the substantive scheme, or by 31.3.2013, whichever is earlier.
+Within 2 weeks of 1 above 3 Sanction of Central assistance towards gap-filling component by the M/o SJ&E M/o SJ&E Within 1 week of 2 above 4 i) First meeting of the State-level Steering-cum-Monitoring Committee to lay down State-specific guidelines for preparation of Village Plans State Govts.
+Within 4 weeks of 1 above ii) Issue of State-specific guidelines followed by orientation of District level functionaries State Govt. and State level Technical Resource Support Institutions Within 6 weeks of 1 above 5 Orientation of Gram Panchayat/Village level functionaries Distt.
+Panchayat, DRDA and District-level Technical Resource Support Institution Within 10 weeks of 1 above 6 Survey/ inspection of the selected villages and preparation of VDP by a group of District and Gram Panchayat officials 2 days for inspection/ survey and 10 days for preparation of VDP 7 Implementation of VDP Panchayati Raj Instituions involved in implementation of the scheme Within 3 years of 1 above 8 Achievement of targets under the Schemes mentioned in Sl.No.
+13 -do- By the target date laid down in the substantive scheme, or within 3 years, whichever is earlier.

+\In Assam, since the Scheme is already being implemented in 100 villages across 2 districts, the various activities may be undertaken as per the actual requirement of the State.